SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-10-17-welcome-to-mixed-reality-oct-17th-launch-edition.markdown

 [![image](/Images/wordpress/2017/10/image_thumb-1.png "image")](/Images/wordpress/2017/10/image-2.png)

-&nbsp;

 The prices for the headsets range from £300 to £550, depending on manufacturer, quality, build and offers.
 Most come with controllers included, others allow you to purchase separately if you wish.

-&nbsp;

 # Mixed Reality PC Requirements

 [![image](/Images/wordpress/2017/10/image_thumb-2.png "image")](/Images/wordpress/2017/10/image-3.png)

-What is surprising, is that unlike the competitive VR offerings from other providers, the PC requirements for running Mixed Reality are considerably lower, making the PC purchase even easier.&nbsp; Granted, if you want that uber experience, then you will need a beefier PC.&nbsp; On the whole, a modest gaming rig (I paid £700 for mine) is more than sufficient to run the Mixed Reality line-up.
+What is surprising, is that unlike the competitive VR offerings from other providers, the PC requirements for running Mixed Reality are considerably lower, making the PC purchase even easier.
+Granted, if you want that uber experience, then you will need a beefier PC.
+On the whole, a modest gaming rig (I paid £700 for mine) is more than sufficient to run the Mixed Reality line-up.

 **Test your PC using the handy “** [**Windows Mixed Reality PC Check**](https://www.microsoft.com/en-us/store/p/windows-mixed-reality-pc-check/9nzvl19n7cnc) **” app on the Microsoft Store.**